mzfr/lswriteups/README.md

 ```

 __NOTE__: If you have cloned the repo in some other directory then use that path in place of `/lswriteups`

-### Known issue

-* This is pretty slow because there are lots of places where a GET requests is send so it will be affected by the speed of your connection.

-If you have any suggestion for improving this or if you find any bug then feel free to open an issue.

 ### Say Thanks